arnoudplantinga/personal-website/content/home/about.md

 <!-- # Biography -->

-I'm a behavioral scientist at the Dutch Authority for the Financial Markets ([AFM](https://www.afm.nl/)).
-In the Consumer Behavior team, we apply existing knowledge and perform new studies related to consumer decision making.
+I'm a data scientist at the [ETZ hospital](https://www.etz.nl/) in Tilburg.
+With predictive modeling I try to improve the quality and efficiency of health care.

+Previously, I was a behavioral scientist at the Dutch Authority for the Financial Markets ([AFM](https://www.afm.nl/)).
 My [PhD project](publication/dissertation) focused on the influence of poverty on financial decisions.
-In this project I worked with Marcel Zeelenberg and Seger Breugelmans.